Over the last 7 seven years, I’ve audited over 100 Facebook Ad accounts.

 I’ve seen what does and does not work.
 I’ve learned from the mistakes of others.

 Facebook is a data-driven platform; you should absolutely take advantage by tracking your results and spotting patterns so that you can capitalize on the wins and avoid common mistakes.
-Let me share with you some of the mistakes I’ve seen and quickly learned from.
+Let me share with you some of the eCommerce mistakes I’ve seen and quickly learned from.

 Are you firing lots of different images, videos and lead ads at various budget optimizations and just hoping that something works?
 Does that sound familiar?